 Don’t be afraid to spread the word about effective natural weed prevention techniques.
 A little bit of education can go a long way toward a bright, healthy community of weed-free lawns.

-You can cross weed control off your to-do list right now.
-Contact Sun Power Lawn Care online or at (352) 507-5296 for a free quote on mulching, weeding, and other lawn maintenance services.
+Cross weed control off your to-do list with just a phone call.
+Contact Sun Power Lawn Care online or at (352) 507-5296 for a free quote on mulching, weeding and other lawn maintenance services.